 Noting the importance of the International Centres of Excellence on Sustainable Resource Management that are being established to provide policy support, technical advice and consultation, education, capacity-building and training on UNFC and UNRMS in the ECE region and beyond, as well as dissemination, requested an update at the thirty-second session on the Centres and any progress to establish a collaborative network of the Centres coordinated by the secretariat and in full compliance with the adopted ECE standards and guidelines.

 Noted with appreciation the continuing development of UNRMS based on principles and requirements included in the document Draft United Nations Resource Management System: Principles and requirements (ECE/ENERGY/GE.3/2022/6).
 Recommended the accelerated testing, and implementation of UNRMS principles and requirements and requested the secretariat to raise extrabudgetary funds and mobilize the expert communities required for various tasks, including the further completion of specific UNRMS modules and capacity-building.
-Requested the secretariat to publish UNRMS: Principles and Requirements as an official ECE publication as soon as possible.
+Requested the secretariat to publish UNRMS: Principles and Requirements as an official ECE publication, subject to the recommendation of the Expert Group on Resource Management at its rescheduled thirteenth session (Geneva, Switzerland, 25 October 2022).

 Noting that the sustainable management of natural resources – in line with circular economy patterns – is fundamental to attainment of the 2030 Agenda, attainment of climate targets, increased resiliency of energy systems and progress towards a more circular economy, called on ECE and non-ECE member States, international organizations, industry, and the regional commissions to implement the UNRMS principles and requirements as a matter of urgency.